gabelton/SEI-Project-3/README.md

 ##### Vinyl show
 ![show](./PresentImages/VinylShowMain.jpg)

 - Next we wanted to have a section displaying similar artists on the page.

 ![show](./PresentImages/youmightalsolike.jpg)

- This involved doing another axios request to get all the information on the vinyls to the vinyl show component and then set this to state.
+- This involved doing another axios request to get all the information on the vinyls to the vinyl show component and then set this to state.
 Both of these requests had to happen at the same time so both requests were handled within a Bluebird promise.
 We then wrote a filter function within the render of the vinyl show component to display similar vinyl filtered by genre.
-Finally, we sliced the 'similar' variable so a maximum of 5 similar LPs were displayed on the page.
+Finally, we used slice on the 'similar' variable so a maximum of 5 similar vinyl were displayed on the page.

  ```
  getData() {